Therapy for Trauma

 Trauma lives in the nervous system as much as in thoughts or memories.
 When the body has learned that the world is unsafe, it may stay in a state of hypervigilance or collapse even when danger is no longer present.

-Recognize nervous system responses
+Recognize nervous system patterns and stress responses

 Build capacity to stay present with difficult sensations